ietbitmesra/Git-Freeze/Week-1/tanmay-sinha/README.md

 3. Select your phone from the given options and click on "Generate JSON" button .
 The phone details will be appended to the "phone_details.json" file .<br><br>
 If you don't find your phone, go to [91Mobiles](https://www.91mobiles.com/), find your phone and its 91Mobiles link and add it to "phoneurls.json" file in JSON format anywhere.

 4. Now a window will appear asking for Base price and time intervals .
-Enter details and click on "Start Server" button.
+Enter details and click on "Start Getting Notification " button.
 You can close the server using Ctrl+C if you don't want to receive further notifications .<br>
 ![base price window](https://github.com/tanmay-sinha/Git-Freeze/blob/tanmay-sinha/week1/Week-1/tanmay-sinha/images/Screenshot%20from%202019-12-19%2021-13-27.png)

 Notification Images :-<br><br>